jim-collier/x9bash5-template/Shell script comparison.md

 - Cons:
 	- Even with Groovy, shell syntax isn't linear or shell-like.

 Verdict: ❌.
 Mostly I just don't want to deal with the heavy Java syntax for system shell scripting.
-(Though TBF it's not much worse than C#.)
+(Though TBF it's not much "worse" than C#.)
 I also admit to being biased against the Java JVM due to its ownership by Oracle, even though good open-source alternatives exist.

 ### Rust, C++

+There is or used to be a pretty cool C++ shell scripting system.
+But the cons:

+- I think it was/is Windows-only.
+- IIRC it is/was closed-source and commercial, possibly requiring sign-up to use, even if it had a more limited free version.
+- It's C++.
+For shell scripting??

 Verdict: ❌.
 Who hurt you?
-(Ironically there is or used to be a pretty cool but commercial C++ shell scripting system.
-I think it was/is Windows-only.
-But not in this running.)

 ### Go